DefGuard/docs/admin-and-features/features-and-configuration/wireguard/multi-factor-authentication-mfa-2fa/architecture.md

 # MFA Architecture

-WireGuard by itself does not have a concept of MFA or any additional authorization aside from validating peers cryptographically by their public and pre-shared keys.&#x20;
+WireGuard by itself does not have a concept of MFA or any additional authorization aside from validating peers cryptographically by their public and pre-shared keys.

 Desktop Client MFA functionality is build entirely in defguard as a layer above the WireGuard protocol.
 Below is a brief explanation of its architecture and the authorization process itself.